Cork (city): Bus

 Long-distance buses depart from the bus terminal in Parnell Place to destinations throughout Ireland.
 Hourly services run to Killarney/Tralee, Waterford, Athlone and Shannon Airport/Ennis/Limerick/Galway and there are six services daily to Dublin.
-There is also a daily Eurolines bus service that connects Cork to Victoria Coach Station in London via South Wales and Bristol.

 Private operators include Irish Citylink, Aircoach and Dublin Coach.
 Irish Citylink serves Limerick and Galway.
 Aircoach operates an Express non-stop service which serves Dublin City Centre and Dublin Airport 18 times daily in each direction.
-Dublin Coach serves Dublin via Fermoy, Mitchelstown, Cashel and Cahir.
+Dublin Coach serves Dublin via Waterford, Kilkenny and Red Cow.

 Harbour and waterways

 The Cross River Ferry, from Rushbrooke to Passage West, links the R624 to R610.
 This service is used by some commuters to avoid traffic in the Jack Lynch Tunnel and Dunkettle area.
 The Port of Cork is situated at Ringaskiddy, 16 km SE via the N28.
 Brittany Ferries operates direct car ferry services from Cork to Roscoff in France.

 Road

 The city's road infrastructure improved in the late 20th and early 21st century, including the early 1980s construction of the Cork South Link dual carriageway which links the Kinsale Road roundabout with the city centre.
 Shortly after, the first sections of the South Ring dual carriageway were opened.
 Work continued extending the N25 South Ring Road through the 1990s, culminating in the opening of the Jack Lynch Tunnel under the River Lee.
 The Kinsale Road flyover opened in August 2006 to remove a bottleneck for traffic heading to Cork Airport or Killarney.
 Other projects completed at this time include the N20 Blackpool bypass and the N20 Cork to Mallow road projects.
 The N22 Ballincollig dual carriageway bypass, which links to the Western end of the Cork Southern Ring road was opened in September 2004.
-City centre road improvements include the Patrick Street project – which reconstructed the street with a pedestrian focus.
+City centre road improvements include the Patrick Street project—which reconstructed the street with a pedestrian focus.
 The M8 motorway links Cork with Dublin.

 From 2012, cycle paths and bike stands were added in a number of areas.
 Subsequently, in 2014, a public bicycle rental scheme was launched.
 The scheme is operated by An Rothar Nua on behalf of the National Transport Authority, with funding supplemented by an advertising sponsor.
 The scheme supports 330 bikes with 31 stations placed around the city for paid public use.